data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

     </div>

+In addition to subsetting a table by rows (aka _filtering_), we can also subset a table by columns (aka _selecting_).
+This allows us to create a new DataFrame with only the relevant columns we want to work with.
+This is useful when we want to focus on specific attributes of the data, such as dates, categories, or sales amounts.

+=== "Pandas"

-When it comes to selecting specific columns, we can use the double square brackets syntax to specify the columns we want to keep in the DataFrame.
+    To select specific columns in Pandas, we can use the double square brackets syntax to specify the columns we want to keep in the DataFrame.
 This allows us to create a new DataFrame with only the relevant columns.

-=== "Pandas"
+    For more information about selecting specific columns, see the [Pandas documentation on selecting columns][pandas-subsetting].

     ```py {.pandas linenums="1" title="Select specific columns"}
     sales_summary_pd: pd.DataFrame = df_sales_pd[["date", "category", "sales_amount"]]